 As a dog breed, the Whippet is known to be both social and stylish.
 As such, this is a great name for a Sauvignon Blanc that positions itself as both approachable and elegant.
 The label design, which features a partial view of a Whippet, echoes the brand’s sleek and elegant name.

 Tip: Given the overuse of this naming convention in wines, animal names should be used judiciously.
 Avoid frogs, stags, elks, horses, herons, and other overused creatures.
-That said, don’t just pick an obscure or less well-known critter like the Tassled Wobbegong (carpet shark) or the Hellbender (a giant salamander) for the sake of novelty.
+That said, don’t just pick an obscure or less well-known critter like the Tasselled Wobbegong (carpet shark) or the Hellbender (a giant salamander) for the sake of novelty.
 Be sure the animal’s dominant characteristics or personalities echo your brand’s chief qualities and characteristics.

 Oggau Estate Portrait Wines